 Using applied focus sessions is a simple time management strategy I teach my coaching clients to quickly multiply their productivity.
 This strategy involves working for 45 minutes with total focus followed by a 15 minute focus shift.
 The whole process is explained in the article Using Applied Focus Sessions to Boost Productivity.
 There is also another version that involves 90 minutes of focused effort followed by a 30 minute focus shift.
 Both work extremely well.

 It’s a powerful time management combo

 Giving attention to these two areas of life really can give you more time for things that truly matter.
 So often it’s the simple, obvious adjustments that pay the biggest dividends.
 What if implementing these two time management strategies gave you an extra hour or two every day?
 What kind of effect would that have on your life?

 When we stop to consider how valuable our time really is, we are motivated to make sure we are spending it wisely.
 Trust me, it goes by faster than you can imagine.
 How foolish it would be to waste something so precious.
 Remember, the primary reason that time management is so important is because time is life.
 So in essence, time management is really life management.

 How good are you at keeping clutter under control?

-Do you have any personal productivity tips to share with us?
+Do you have a time management tip to share with us?

 The lines are open!